If you wear your finest clothes and stay in your room, would anyone say that you look nice or compliment you?

 8. Hulu – HBO on Hulu announcement

 Hulu nailed this announcement email campaign.
-Another smart thing in this example, they mentioned a one-month free subscription, that can increase the click rate.
+Another smart thing in this example, they highlighted the one-month free subscription, that can increase the click rate.

 Also, I’m sure that Game Of Thrones fans got hooked by this email.